Everything You Need to Know About Car Suspension and Handling

 With an adaptive suspension system, air suspension ensures a constant level to both axles, regardless of load.
 Four height sensors ensure a continuous identification of the distance between the axles and the body.
 If the control unit notes a change in the specified distance, it activates a compressor that balances the pressure in the spring elements using solenoid valves.
 Within a few fractions of a second, the specified distance is found.
 By preventing the sagging of the rear of the vehicle under the weight of a load, the adaptive suspension increases safety and comfort.
 Speed-sensitive level adjustments also help to save fuel while improving handling and performance.
 The stability in cornering is also improved by differential locking in the axle springs.

 3. Active Suspension

 Used primarily on high-end vehicles (Audi Q7, Mercedes Airmatic), and formerly by Citroën, an active suspension allows the suspension characteristics to be adjusted by supplying energy through an oil pump or air compressor.
-This energy supply makes it possible, for example, to maintain the body horizontal, regardless of the loading of the vehicle or its phase of acceleration, braking or turning, and to modulate the height of the vehicle.
-It is therefore an adaptive suspension with broad possibilities.
+This energy supply makes it possible, for example, to maintain the body horizontally, regardless of the loading of the vehicle or its phase of acceleration, braking or turning, and to modulate the height of the vehicle.
+It is, therefore, an adaptive suspension with broad possibilities.

 The latest evolution in this type of suspension is to anticipate the irregularities in the road and adapt the characteristics of the suspension to them, as in Mercedes's Magic Body Control.
 The German manufacturer has coupled the suspension to a camera that reads the profile of the road.
 Up to a speed of 80 mph, the vehicle is able to anticipate the asperities of the road to adapt accordingly the properties of Airmatic air suspension.